yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 At the moment there is no automated reporting of device failures in an Ambulance operating in Gujarat, India.
 Thus, there is a need for automated failure reporting for mobile medical devices, used in various medical fields.

 In essence, through this solution, the ambulance crew does not need to manually report/call-in a failure to the basestation personael.
 Furthermore, it allows one ambulance crew to support another, incase one experiences fault.
 The value is: if a automated BVM fails then a  higher load is placed on the crew, on top of pressure of caring for patients.
-This solutions minimizes the high workload placed on the ambulance crew- allowing them to focus on their patient.
+This solutions minimizes the high workload placed on the ambulance crew- allowing them to focus on their patients while providing a robust mechanism for reporting system failure.

 ### Planned Releases
 Beta Release- March 29th.